 - Negative: Further investigation is necessary.

-Thyroid scintigraphy and radioactive iodine uptake measurement
+Nuclear medicine thyroid scan and radioactive iodine uptake measurement

 - Radioactive iodine uptake measurement (RAIU test): a test that quantifies the percentage of the administered amount of radioactive iodine taken up by the thyroid gland